 It is a given that potential and existing customers will leave at the slightest hint that their details (financial and otherwise) are not safe/secure.
 It is important that you show your customers that you do care about their safety and privacy online.
 Put in place structures and processes to safeguard personal information and other details.
 Especially, such details might be present in sending spam or unsolicited correspondences.

 There are a number of ways to gain the trust of visitors.
 You can make use of customer testimonials.
 This is one of the quickest and most effective means of building up your site’s trust coefficient.
 However, endeavor to use only genuine recommendations and always seek permission from your intended customer.

 Secondly, you can never miss the mark when you dedicate a part of your online pages to talk about yourself.
 This should include your qualifications, ideas, visions, and goals in setting up your business.

 Putting these in place will make users feel more confident in your business and what it has to offer.
 This trust, more often than not, translates into more online sales.

 Are You Missing a Trust Seal?

 As an extension of the previous point, customers demand to see that you have taken practical/concrete steps in keeping their vital information safe and secure.
 One of the ways to achieving this is through the use of trust seals.
-Trust seals are usually small graphics that say that a website is trusted/validated/verified/secure.
+Trust seals are small graphics that announce that a website is trustworthy, verifiable, or secure.
 This validation comes from trusted 3rd party authorities in online security and safety processes.

-Note that once customers are satisfied with the level of safety measures implemented, you can rest assured that your online sales will definitely witness a rise.
+Once you implement a level of safety measures that satisfies customers, you can rest easy.
+Your online sales will definitely witness a rise.

 For good measure, there are categories of trust seals.
 These categories include standard trust seals, security seals, privacy seals as well as business seals.